 The Republican-sponsored Human Life Amendment is the name given to multiple proposals to amend the Constitution to overturn the Roe v.
 Wade decision and make all abortions illegal after conception.
 If it were to pass, doctors and women could be indicted and prosecuted for murder if an abortion occurs in the United States and the police were to catch the people involved.
 The so-called "Right-To-Life" movement and the GOP apparently want to create a situation similar to the fictional Handmaid's Tale scenario.

 However, would making all abortions illegal actually reduce the abortion rate in the US?
 Peer-reviewed social science studies have consistently shown that the abortion rate would NOT decline and would probably increase in the long run.
 The following chart from a 2012 study shows that regions of the world where laws are highly restrictive actually have higher abortion rates than regions such as North America and Western Europe where abortion laws are more liberal:

-Planned Parenthood and many Democrats have embraced a moral, effective, and objectively pro-life strategy that would reduce the number of abortions (or murders) that would occur in Kentucky and the United States.
+Planned Parenthood is implementing a moral, effective, and objectively pro-life strategy that would reduce the number of abortions (or murders) that would occur in Kentucky and the United States.
 Planned Parenthood also provides critically important health services to millions of women every year.
 This annual report describes Planned Parenthood's remarkable achievements.
-Geoff Young and Josh French pledge to support Planned Parenthood and will work to reverse every misguided law the Kentucky "Right-To-Life" movement has ever gotten enacted.
+I pledge to support Planned Parenthood and will work to reverse every misguided federal law the "Right-To-Life" movement has ever gotten enacted.
 Why?
 Because all of these unnecessary laws tend to increase, not decrease, the abortion rate.

-Matt Bevin and all other Christians who demand that all abortions must be made illegal are immoral, bad Christians.
+Andy Barr and all other Christians who work hard & spend a lot of time trying to make all abortions illegal are immoral, bad Christians.